Nice is where I stayed during my first visit to the French Riviera back in 2018, and again in 2019.

 Though I highly encourage you to enjoy the trials if you’re able to.
 I really loved wandering around them when I went.

-The actual fort was closed when I saw the observation area was well worth it.
+The actual fort was closed when I visited, but the observation area alone was well worth it

-If you want to enjoy an enjoyable walk along the seashore, head to Promenade des Anglais.
+If you want to enjoy a scenic walk along the seashore, head to Promenade des Anglais.

 This famous boardwalk gets quite crowded in the summer, so fair warning if you don’t love crowds.